webplatform/docs/css/properties/padding/index.md

       /*  bottom 20px padding       */
 }}{{Single Example
 |Language=CSS
 |Description=The padding style has two values.
 The left padding value is the inferred by the right padding value.
-The bottom value is inferred by the bottom value.
+The bottom value is inferred by the top value.
 |Code=padding: 10px 20%;
       /*  top and bottom 10px padding  */
        /*  left and right 20% padding  */